Procedures for Students Seeking Resolution††††††††††††††† UPPS No. 07.10.06

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Dean of Students, senior reviewer of this UPPS
+Associate Vice President for Student Affairs and Dean of Students; senior reviewer of this UPPS

 Vice President for Student Affairs